 If the light stays on, or comes on when you're driving, your vehicle needs service.
 If the regular brake system warning light isn't on, you still have brakes, but you don't have anti-lock brakes.
 If the regular brake system warning light is also on, you don't have anti-lock brakes and there's a problem with your regular brakes.
-See "Brake System Warning Light" earlier in this section.
+See Brake System Warning Light on page 3-29 for more information.

 The anti-lock brake system warning light should come on briefly when you turn the ignition key to RUN.
-Ifusb the light doesn't come on then, have it fixed so it will be ready to warn you if there is a problem.
+If the light doesn't come on then, have it fixed so it will be ready to warn you if there is a problem.

-Stabilitrak® Not Ready Light
+StabiliTrak Not Ready Light

-If your vehicle has the Stabilitrak® system, this light will come on when Stabilitrak® is turned off.
+If your vehicle has the StabiliTrak® system, this light will come on according to the description table for the StabiliTrak® system.

-The Stabilitrak® system can be turned off by pressing the Stabilitrak® button located on the instrument panel.
-For more information, see Stabilitrak® System on page 4-8.
+For more information, see StabiliTrak[®] System on page 4-8.